casualcore/casual/middleware/configuration/documentation/domain.general.operation.md

 name             | name of the service routes           | defines what logical names are actually exposed.
-For _aliases_, it's important to include the original name. execution        | `service::execution::Timeout`, described above. discoverable     | if the service should be discoverable from other domains or not.
+For _aliases_, it's important to include the original name. execution        | `service::execution::Timeout`, described above. visibility       | visibility (from other domains).
+Possible values: [ 'discoverable', 'undiscoverable']

 ## examples